 So, for the type of work that I put out, mostly black and gold, I am really surprised when I have in the past, and with this wonderful project been asked to work on something light and bright!

-It is completely different to my work and couldn’t more starkly different, but I think that people see the potential of my designs.
-Perhaps they feel that I have that delightful delirium about my work and that’s why they reach out.
+It is completely different to my work and couldn’t be more of a stark contrast, but I think that people see the potential of my designs.
+Perhaps they feel that I have that delightful delirium about creation in general and perhaps they enjoy the way that I approach design and that’s why they reach out?

 Nonetheless, I am so happy to have this super beautiful project brief come over and here below is how it all started.